SimonvBaal/workshop-llm_uni-wien/README.md

 For this workshop, I have set up several examples to work with, canvassing different possibilities.
 You are welcome to change the code to suit your purposes.

 ## Requirements

+Minimal understanding of programming required.
+This repository is intended to be an accessible starting point to non-experts.

 Google Drive

 Google Colaboratory

-Minimal understanding of programming required.

 ### Optional
-OpenAI platform account; should come with $5 sign on bonus.
+If you wish to run the entire script for the second file, you need an OpenAI platform account; should come with $5 sign on bonus.
+It will not run if you don't have any money on the platform.

 ## Usage
 Download the ZIP file of this repository (top right, green button that says Code), and drop the files into your Google Drive, in a place where you can easily find it.